LSTclock: sidereal time clock

 Choose Date/Time sheet

-The sheet consists of three sections.
-The sheet closes when the "Done" button is tapped (or the sheet is swiped down); the local time, UTC, and LSTs for the chosen date/time will be displayed in the Main screen.
+When the "Done" button (✓) is tapped, the sheet is closed and the local time, JD/MJD, UTC, and LSTs for the chosen date/time will be displayed in the Main screen.
+If the "Cancel" button (✕) is tapped (or the sheet is swiped down), the sheet is closed and the date/time in the Main screen is left unchanged.

 Date and time

-There are a date picker and a time picker.
 Three buttons are placed in the row below the time picker: "Now" is to reset the pickers to the current date/time; "<" and ">" are to step backward/forward by one sidereal day, approximately 23 hours 56 minutes 4 seconds.
-The chosen date/time is displayed above the section, while the Julian Date (JD) and Modified Julian Date (MJD) are shown below the section.
+The chosen date/time is displayed above the section, while the UT, JD, and MJD are shown below the section.

 LST

-The list of LST(s) corresponding to the chosen date/time at the registered location(s) is/are displayed.
+The list of LSTs corresponding to the chosen date/time at the registered locations is displayed.
 When the LST for a location is tapped, the "Choose LST" sheet shows up.

 Add to Calendar

-The chosen date/time can be added to the calendar as a new event.
-To add an event, input the name of the event and tap the "+" button on the right.
 The event is added to your default calendar (see "Calendar" in the "Settings" app).
 When you use this functionality for the first time, the app asks the authorization to access your calendar.
 You can deny it if you would not like the functionality.
 The app uses the access only to add events; it does not read anything from there.
-Please find more details in the Privacy Policy section.
+More details can be found in the Privacy Policy section.

 Choose LST sheet